 Drone-enabled LiDAR surveys can help in simulating the shoreline changes so that scientists can account for rising sea levels.
 They can also run storm impact models, and predict which areas will be most at risk of flooding.

 Drones for scientists and researchers

-By far the most valuable use case for scientists and researchers are getting to the nerves of the planet.
-Yes, you heard me right, what I meant is to examine the root cause by exploring the areas which are impossible to get in.
-But then just picture, Drones’ ability to access remote areas makes them so valuable to scientists and researchers who are trying to understand the changes in the weather patterns — which affect rainforest trees, mountain air, and underwater ecosystems.
+Above all, the most valuable use case for scientists and researchers are getting to the nerves of the planet.
+That’s right, I meant to examine the underlying causes by looking at the most inaccessible areas.
+Consider how crucial it is for scientists and researchers to be able to access remote areas using drones.
+They are examining the effects of climate change on rainforest trees, mountain air, and underwater ecosystems.

 Underwater, scientists have sent drones to collect sediment samples and analyze climate change’s impact on ocean life.
-Think about how many touch points there are between scientists and researchers each time there is an impact on the climate that needs immediate attention.
-Imagine, with the population of Whales are struggling to recover from over three centuries — the North Atlantic whales are just one step from extinction, and counting those whales is something a very time-consuming task if you do it with boats and divers, and that’s where drones work.
+Consider the number of touchpoints between scientists and researchers whenever there is an immediate impact on the climate.
+Imagine, with the population of Whales are struggling to recover from over three centuries.
+The North Atlantic whales are just one step from extinction.
+And counting those whales is a time-consuming task if you do it with boats, and that’s where drones work.
 They just don’t count whales but are also capable to monitor the changes in the temperature.
 They articulate the climatic changes happening underwater, hence giving a broader and more detailed perspective to scientists.

 Drones for delivery

 Delivery is also one more area that I want to talk about.
 Transportation is one of the major contributors to carbon emissions.
 The practical and fractional shift to drones for delivery can bring a significant impact on carbon reduction.
 Amazon has done POC and proved that it can work.